Cabin Road Foundation 04042011

 Overview

 The Cabin Road Foundation 04042011 is a private grantmaking foundation established in April 2011 and tax-exempt since September 2011.
 The foundation is led by two former professional tennis players: Anne Grousbeck Matta and her husband Horacio Matta Velasco.
 Anne is the daughter of H. Irving Grousbeck, an entrepreneur and university business professor.
-The foundation was initially capitalized with a $40 million contribution in 2012 from H. Irving Grousbeck's now-defunct Grousbeck Family Foundation and received another $141.75 million contribution from him personally in late 2016.
-With total assets of approximately $279 million as of 2023, the foundation has distributed over $142 million in grants since its inception, with approximately two-thirds disbursed since December 2019.
+The foundation was initially capitalised with a $40 million contribution in 2012 from H. Irving Grousbeck's now-defunct Grousbeck Family Foundation and received another $141.75 million contribution from him personally in late 2016.
+With total assets of approximately $252.2 million as of 2023, the foundation has distributed substantial grants since its inception.
 The foundation operates with no paid staff and has no public website, maintaining a notably low profile despite its significant grantmaking activities.

 Funding Priorities

-The foundation does not operate structured grant programs with specific names or application cycles.
+The foundation does not operate structured grant programmes with specific names or application cycles.
 Instead, it makes grants on a discretionary basis determined by its trustees.
-Recent grants show extremely wide variation in amounts:
+Historical grants show extremely wide variation in amounts, from small community grants to major institutional gifts.

 Application Method: Electronic submission with no fixed deadlines (rolling basis)